 Managing the IT department in this organization was a great learning experience.
 Several of the larger systems used were unique to the industry (Oasis), while others were common among hotels (Opera) and restaurants (Micros).
 When I first arrived, bandwidth and power reliability were major concerns.
 While the latter is still a concern, there are now high-speed fiber lines to that remote location that have improved things drastically.
 I built another private intranet to capture organizational knowledge and amassed a huge library of scanned marketing materials from properties in Minnesota and other jurisdictions in the United States.

 Visiting and studying other casino resorts was one of my favorite learning exercises.
-I loved seeing how different properties compared, what games they chose, how they lay out their casino floor, what promotions they use to attract players and what other amenities they offer guests.
-I was also been lucky enough to attend many different industry trade events, including the Global Gaming Expo (G2E), the Indian Gaming Tradeshow (NIGA), iGaming North America and user conferences for Oasis and Micros.
-Some of these events move around, so I was able to visit new casinos in Nevada, California and Arizona (in addition to Minnesota, Iowa and Wisconsin).
+I loved seeing how different properties compared, what games they chose, how they layed out their casino floor, what promotions they used to attract players and what other amenities they offered guests.
+I was also lucky enough to attend many different industry trade events, including the Global Gaming Expo (G2E), the Indian Gaming Tradeshow (NIGA), iGaming North America and user conferences for Oasis and Micros.
+Some of these events move around, so I was able to visit new casinos in Nevada, California, Missouri and Arizona (in addition to Minnesota, Iowa, Kansas and Wisconsin).

 Since Fortune Bay was a mid-size property, I was able to assist with many non-IT areas that I also found very rewarding, including live concert production, marketing, restaurant operations and the many different aspects of running a top 100 golf course.
 With my finance and business background, I also liked looking at slot analysis, budgeting and strategic planning.
 In addition, I served on the Technology Advisory Council at Hibbing Community College as a way to help with recruiting in a challenging job market.